Unprincipled leaders undercutting democracy

 A lot of people would call their actions treasonous or seditious.
 They are, after all, rejecting the Constitution and every element of democracy.
 All I am doing is calling them out for the moral bankruptcy that puts their cynical calculation of staying in power above country or principle.
 They should be ashamed and everyone who voted for them should be as well.

 Thankfully, the very conservative Supreme Court determined to have none of this unconstitutional sore loser nonsense, but we are still stuck with Banks and Rokita, men without honor, principle or decency.
 I will remember when they are next up for election and I hope others will as well.

 About the author

-Beecher Hines of Auburn has been selected as December's Golden Pen Award winner.
+Terry Nilles of Fort Wayne has been selected as the December Golden Pen Award winner.
 In the judgment of the editors, his Dec.
-24 letter was the month's most effective.
+31 letter was the month's most effective.

-Hines received a gold-plated inscribed pen for his efforts.
+Nilles received a gold-plated, inscribed pen for his efforts.
 The Golden Pen Award was established to express our appreciation for the contributions of our letter writers to the editorial page.